64th Academy Awards: Critical reviews

 The show received a positive reception from most media publications.
 The New York Times film critic Janet Maslin raved that the telecast was "uncharacteristically lively".
-She also praised host Crystal saying that his opening monologue "set the evening's clever and iconoclastic tone."
+She also praised host Crystal, saying that his opening monologue "set the evening's clever and iconoclastic tone."
 Columnist Scott Williams of the Associated Press wrote that "Crystal was charming from the moment he was wheeled onstage and strolled into the audience wearing the face mask of the demonic Hannibal 'The Cannibal' Lecter from The Silence of the Lambs, which was named best picture."
 Ray Richmond from the Orange County Register commented that Crystal "is such a magnificent Oscar host that the job should be his as long as he wants it."

 Ratings and reception

 The American telecast on ABC drew in an average of 44.44 million people over its length, which was a 5% increase from the previous year's ceremony.
-The show also drew higher Nielsen ratings compared to the previous ceremony with 29.84% of households watching over a 50.26 share.
+The show also drew higher Nielsen ratings compared to the previous ceremony, with 29.84% of households watching over a 50.26 share.
 In addition, it also drew a higher 18–49 demo rating with a 20.71 rating over a 39.51 share among viewers in that demographic.

 In July 1992, the ceremony presentation received nine nominations at the 44th Primetime Emmys.
-The following month, the ceremony won three of those nominations for Outstanding Writing for a Variety Program (Hal Kanter, Buz Kohan, Billy Crystal, Marc Shaiman, David Steinberg, Robert Wuhl, Bruce Vilanch), Outstanding Music Direction (Bill Conti, Jack Eskew, Julie Giroux, Ashley Irwin, Hummie Mann), and Outstanding Costume Design for a Variety or Music Program (Raymond Aghayan).
+The following month, the ceremony won three of those nominations for Outstanding Writing for a Variety Program (Hal Kanter, Buz Kohan, Billy Crystal, Marc Shaiman, David Steinberg, Robert Wuhl, Bruce Vilanch), Outstanding Music Direction (Bill Conti, Jack Eskew, Julie Giroux, Ashley Irwin, and Hummie Mann), and Outstanding Costume Design for a Variety or Music Program (Raymond Aghayan).